AdobeDocs/experience-platform.en/help/destinations/destination-sdk/configure-amazon-s3-destination-with-file-formatting.md

 ---
-description: Learn how to use Destination SDK to configure an Amazon S3 destination with custom file formatting options
+description: Learn how to use Destination SDK to configure an Amazon S3 destination with custom file formatting options.
-title: (Beta) Use Destination SDK to configure an Amazon S3 destination with custom file formatting options file-based destination
+title: (Beta) Use Destination SDK to configure an Amazon S3 destination with custom file formatting options
 ---
 # (Beta) Use Destination SDK to configure an Amazon S3 destination with custom file formatting options